 The production of a quarterly report summarising the progress of the Modification Proposals and submit this to the Regulatory Authorities.

-Updating the Code and Agreed Procedures with approved Modification Proposals as soon as practical, but no less frequently than twice yearly in line with the Scheduled Release
+Updating the Code and Agreed Procedures with approved Modification Proposals as soon as practical, but no less frequently than twice yearly in line with the Scheduled Release.

 The management of the progression of Modification Proposals through the process, with responsibility on the Modifications Committee for the full development of Modification Proposals.
 The onus is on the Modifications Committee to review and further the progress of the Modification Proposal.

-The management of the arrangement of Modification Working Groups, and will follow up on action of the Working Groups.
+The management of the arrangement of Modification Working Groups, and will follow up on actions of the Working Groups.

 The production of Final Recommendation Reports for each Modification where appropriate, with input from the Committee Members.
 An initial draft may be circulated by the Secretariat, but the onus is on the Members to ensure all detail is captured in the report.